 In 2015 an estimated 101,200 people were living with HIV in the UK, 13,500 were unaware of their diagnosis and at risk of passing HIV on to others.

 People with a late diagnosis are much more likely to develop severe health conditions.
-This includes HIV associated brain impairment, which can present with symptoms similar to severe dementia.
+This includes HIV associated neurocognitive disorders, which can present with symptoms similar to severe dementia.
 Patients arrive at Mildmay in need of 24-hour care, with some being unable to walk or talk when first admitted.
 Mildmay provides a range of therapies and medical care combined with medication and rehabilitation, which means that over 85% of patients return to independent living in the community upon discharge from Mildmay.
 Patients from all over the country are referred to the hospital and for many their lives are transformed beyond belief.

 Mildmay is Christian faith-based, organisation.
 We embrace people of all faiths and of no religious faith.
 Our Chaplaincy team work to meet the spiritual needs of all individuals regardless of faith.
 Mildmay has been rated Outstanding by the CQC.